≡ Menu

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-Overall, Tesla’s revenue growth is still much better than the growth of operating expenses.
+Tesla’s revenue growth has always been much better than the growth of operating expenses.

 Back To Table Of Contents